springload/awesome-wagtail/README.md

 ## Community

-- [Wagtail Space](http://www.wagtail.space/) - Wagtail training sessions, Wagtail (lightning) talks and a Wagtail sprint.
-From March 21st until 25th, Wagtail Space takes place in Arnhem, The Netherlands.

-### Meetups

 - [Bristol Wagtail Users and Developers](https://www.meetup.com/Bristol-Wagtail-Users-and-Developers/) - The South West group (nest?) of people who work with Wagtail CMS.
 - [Dutch Wagtail Meetup](http://www.meetup.com/Dutch-Wagtail-Meetup/) - This is a group for anyone interested in working and developing with Wagtail.
 - [Wellington Wagtail CMS Meetup](http://www.meetup.com/Wellington-Wagtail-CMS-Meetup/) - The first Wagtail CMS meetup in New Zealand!
+- [Wagtail Space](http://www.wagtail.space/) - Wagtail training sessions, Wagtail (lightning) talks and a Wagtail sprint.
+From March 21st until 25th, Wagtail Space takes place in Arnhem, The Netherlands.

 ## Open-source sites